DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 ## Create a custom claim

-To be able to correctly manage the authorization from the ODM client application hosted on liberty by using an id_token for using the authorization flow and with an access_token for the client-credentials flow, we need a common claim inside the id_token and the access_token.
-We could use the **sub** claim.
-But, if we use **sub**, it will display inside ODM UI a unique identifier as a UUID which is not convenient as we prefer a name or an email.
+A custom claim needs to be added to both:
+* the id_token (issued during the authorization flow), and
+* the access_token (issued for the client-credentials flow).

+Indeed, the existing **sub** claim is not be suitable because its value is an automatically generated unique identifier and we would rather have the user's name or email address displayed in ODM consoles UI instead.

 We would like to manage it the same way we do it with Azure AD creating an [**identity** custom claim](https://github.com/DecisionsDev/odm-docker-kubernetes/blob/master/authentication/AzureAD/README_WITH_CLIENT_SECRET.md#set-up-an-microsoft-entra-id-application-using-a-client-secret).
 Unfortunately, even if Cognito recently added a support for [custom claim in access token](https://aws.amazon.com/about-aws/whats-new/2023/12/amazon-cognito-user-pools-customize-access-tokens/), it is still [not supported for access_token dealing with the client-credentials flow](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-token-generation.html).
 So, the following way to manage this is a workaround until this feature is available.

 As we cannot add a custom claim inside the client-credentials access_token, we will add a claim inside the id_token that is already present inside the access_token.